By Jessica Reid, Communications Intern

 In Massachusetts, residents can now enjoy 7.2 miles of new Greenway segments that were recently constructed and/or incorporated into the East Coast Greenway route from Boston to New Hampshire.
 Another 3.5 miles are expected to be open in the region by the end of the 2020 construction season.

-Riders will enjoy the enhanced Border to Boston Trail segments as part of the multi-dayBoston-to-Portland Greenway Ride planned for next summer.
+Riders will enjoy the enhanced Border to Boston Trail segments as part of the multi-dayBoston-to-Portland Greenway Ride, planned for 2022.
 The new trails are a key step toward developing an entirely off-road East Coast Greenway route through New England.

 “Seeing all of these projects come to fruition, it makes me think this is really starting to come together and that we are not far off from completing the East Coast Greenway from Boston to New Hampshire.
 Once these projects are done, it will be just a few more key projects and the whole corridor will be off-road through the region.
 That's super exciting,” said East Coast Greenway New England Coordinator Kristine Keeney.